Reshadaliyevr/ChatShell/README.md

 # Installing Dependencies
 To install the required Python dependencies for Chatshell, navigate to the project directory and run:
 ```pip install -r requirements.txt```

 # Running Chatshell
 Once you have installed the dependencies, you can run Chatshell from the command line:

 # Copy
 ``` python chatshell.py ```

 # Contributing
-We welcome contributions from the community.
-If you would like to contribute to this project, please fork the repository and submit a pull request.
+We welcome contributions to help improve ChatShell!
+If you're interested in contributing, please see our `CONTRIBUTING.md` file for guidelines.

 # Issues
 If you encounter any issues while using Chatshell, please open an issue on the GitHub repository page.